shred/a500-bom/content/index.md

 <div class="toc"><ul>
   <li><a href="index.html">Introduction</a> &ndash; this page</li>
-  <li><a href="a500-bom.html">The Bill of Material</a> &ndash; what you are probably here for</li>
+  <li><a href="a500-bom.html">The Bill of Materials</a> &ndash; what you are probably here for</li>
   <li><a href="csv.html">CSV Export</a> &ndash; for Mouser Electronics</li>
   <li><a href="a500-bom.xlsx">Excel File Download</a> &ndash; for your spreadsheet application</li>
-  <li><a href="https://github.com/shred/a500-bom">GitHub Project Page</a> &ndash; feel free to contribute</li>
+  <li><a href="https://codeberg.org/shred/a500-bom">Codeberg Project Page</a> &ndash; feel free to contribute</li>
-  <li><a href="other.html">Other Bill of Materials</a> &ndash; if you liked this one</li>
+  <li><a href="other.html">Other Bills of Materials</a> &ndash; if you liked this one</li>
 </ul></div>

 # Introduction

-This is the Bill of Material for a replica Amiga 500+ Rev 8A.
+This is the Bill of Materials for a replica Amiga 500+ Rev 8A.
 It is optimized for the [Rämixx500](https://github.com/SukkoPera/Raemixx500) Version 2 by SukkoPera.

 ## Read Me First!

 If you want to build your own Amiga, be aware that the machine was designed in the late 1980s.

-While almost all of the standard components are still available, some components are very rare by now.
-You will need _all_ of the listed components (except of those marked optional).
+While almost all the standard components are still available, some components are very rare by now.
+You will need _all_ the listed components (except of those marked optional).
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

 The original Amiga board does not require SMD soldering.
 The Rämixx500, and some of the replica replacements of rare parts, require SMD soldering and are not recommended for soldering novices.

 **If you build a Rämixx500, make sure to read the corresponding section below.
 Also read the Rämixx500 documentation carefully!**

-This bill of material only comprises of the components required for the mainboard itself.
+This bill of materials includes only the components required for the mainboard itself.
 For a complete Amiga 500 you need:

 * This **Amiga 500 mainboard**, assembled and tested.
 * **Amiga 500 computer case**, original or replica.